hazelcast/hazelcast/docs/design/jet/023-jobupload.md

 ### Background
 #### Description

-- Currently the job upload can only be perfomed by hz-client CLI.
+- Currently the job upload can only be perfomed by hz-cli command.
 This command required a JVM on the host machine.
 The purpose of this feature is to enable non-java clients to be able to upload jobs to Jet server

 #### Terminology